3611+ Cast Members

 1997 - CCT opens up auditions to adult actors for its production of Third and Oak, 12+ adults participate.
 The idea sticks and CCT becomes a truly intergenerational theater organization.
 Click HERE to read newspaper articles about the production.

 The production of Third and Oak was produced in partnership with the City of Farmington for its centennial (or 100 year) celebration.
 The script highlighted historical events that occurred in Farmington.
 The production marks the first full-length show that CCT performs in the Farmington High School (now Boeckman Middle School) auditorium.

 1998 - CCT holds rehearsals for its production of The Wizard of Oz in a vacant building in downtown Farmington.
-The building becomes Gossip's Bar and Grill shortly after the production.
+The building later becomes Farmington Tap House and Grill.

 2000 - Zack Ailabouni, takes over management of CCT from Wendy Turner while still a student at Farmington High School.
 He also takes on the roles of lead director, tech director and set designer, managing the organization until 2006.

 Prior to emerging as CCT's new lead director, Zack worked as stage manager on several CCT productions, assisting in both set and tech design.